charlesrocabert/MetEvolSim/README.md

 # MetEvolSim
-SBML and Copasi-based simulator of metabolic networks evolution.
+Numerical tool dedicated to the study of metabolic concentrations evolution.

 ## 1. Introduction <a name="introduction"></a>